thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 In the code above, both the `h1` and `input` elements need be updated to reflect what the user has typed.
 In other words, the component's `this.state.who` value needs to be updated.
 To do that, the `this.setState()` function is called with a `nextState` object.
 This function performs a *shallow* merge of the `nextState` object into the current `this.state` object.
 The resulting object is automatically reassigned back into `this.state` variable for you.

-After the merge, the component is also automatically re-rendered, updating the user interface.
+After the merge, the component is also automatically re-rendered, updating the presentation.
 Because of this, you *never* modify the `this.state` object directly.
 To change a component's state, always use the `this.setState()` function.

 React thinks of components as simple state machines.
 A **state machine** is an object that:

 1. Can be in one of a finite number of states.
 1. Can transition from one state to another when an event is fired.

 By thinking of a component as being in one of a finite number of transitioning states, it's easy to keep your user interface consistent.
-In React, you simply transition a component's state using the `this.setState()` function and it'll render a new user interface based on this new state.
+In React, you simply transition a component's state using the `this.setState()` function and it'll render a new presentation based on this new state.
 React efficiently changes only the parts of the DOM that need updating using a process called **reconciliation**, which you'll study later.

 ### Exercise